Bone Marrow Failure Program

 Through our Bone Marrow Failure Program, we diagnose and treat a range of conditions that can cause bone marrow failure.
 We also provide many other types of care that children with bone marrow failure may need for related health problems.

-Bone marrow failure means the marrow inside the bones doesn't make enough of one or more kinds of blood cells the body needs:
+Bone marrow failure means that the marrow inside the bones doesn't make enough of one or more kinds of blood cells the body needs, such as:

 - White blood cells, which fight infection